facebookresearch/nevergrad/docs/instrumentation.md

 ## Tips and caveats

+ - the `FolderFunction` does not work on Windows without admin rights, maybe not even with it (if you are interested, we welcome any help to make this work for you ;) since we do not work on Windows, it's complicated for us to investigate)
  - using `FolderFunction` argument `clean_copy=True` will copy your folder so that tempering with it during optimization will run different versions of your code.
  - under the hood, with or without `clean_copy=True`, when calling the function, `FolderFunction` will create symlink copy of the initial folder, remove the files that have tokens, and create new ones with appropriate values.
 Symlinks are used in order to avoid duplicating large projects, but they have some drawbacks, see next point ;)
  - one can add a compilation step to `FolderFunction` (the compilation just has to be included in the script).
 However, be extra careful that if the initial folder contains some build files, they could be modified by the compilation step, because of the symlinks.
 Make sure that during compilation, you remove the build symlinks first! **This feature has not been fool proofed yet!!!**